 A growing series of short documentaries that celebrates how we can live better while living longer.

-Who better to give us lessons to apply throughout our lives and show us how to face those later years with dignity, spirituality, wit, and candor than our 80+ elders who are living out loud in their Last Act?
+Who better to give us lessons to apply throughout our lives and show us how to face those later years with dignity, spirituality, wit, and candor than our 80+ elders who are living out loud in their silver years?

 Piloted in Los Angeles in partnership with IKAR and now launching in San Francisco, Death Over Dinner: Jewish Edition explores the roles, rituals and meanings of death in the Jewish context as a way to bring light and life into the conversation.

 Supported by generous grants from the Jewish Community Foundation of Los Angeles, and from the Jewish Community Federation and Endowment Fund of San Francisco.

 Interested in exploring Jewish stuff?
 Reboot has a number of active programs that provide DIY tools for individuals and communities to explore Jewish identity and meaning.
 Discover our programs here.

 Want to help keep Reboot going?
 Reboot's programs are made possible as a result of generous donors.
 Reboot is a 501(c)3 non-profit organization.
 A list of Reboot's major supporters are here.
 If you’re interested in supporting Reboot, you can make a donation by here:

 Want to create an event in your community?
 Reboot has provided tools for over 1,250 organizations to create unique Jewish programs.